✨Simple. Homemade. Family Approved✨

 SERVING IDEAS & TOPPING SUGGESTIONS

 This dessert tastes best warm.
-My family’s favorite ways to enjoy it:
+Favorite ways to enjoy it:

 Fancy Pants: Whipped cream + caramel sauce drizzle + a sprinkle of cinnamon.
 Perfect for when guests come over.